Christmas in Italy

 One old Italian custom is that children go out Carol singing and playing songs on shepherds pipes, wearing shepherds sandals and hats.

-On Christmas Eve, no food is eaten until after Midnight Mass.
-Then the main Christmas meal is eaten.
-The meal includes Italian Christmas Cake called 'Panettone' which is like a dry fruity sponge cake.
+On Christmas Eve, it's common that no meat (and also sometimes all dairy) is eaten.
+Often a light seafood meal is eaten people go to the Midnight Mass service.
+The types of fish and how they are served vary between different regions in Italy.
+When people return from Mass, if it's cold, you might have a slice of Italian Christmas Cake called 'Panettone' which is like a dry fruity sponge cake and a cup of hot chocolate!
 Here's a recipe for panettone.
 You can find out more about Christmas in Italy and Italian Christmas Recipes on this site.

 In Italian Happy/Merry Christmas is 'Buon Natale' and in Sicilian it's 'Bon Natali'.
 Happy/Merry Christmas in lots more languages.